neurite/mac-os-dev-notes/README.md

   drwxr-xr-x  3 root  wheel  102 Jan  4 16:06 jdk1.8.0_66.jdk
   ```

-2. If Java 6 is installed using [the Apple package](https://support.apple.com/kb/DL1572), Java files are also installed at `/System/Library/Frameworks/JavaVM.framework`.
-This used to be the location for Apple's system JVMs.
-This is for legacy Java 6.
-Newer versions of Java, Java 7 and 8, are not maintained by Apple any more.
-They are not set up at this location, not any more.
+2. Before Mac OS X 10.7 Lion, Java is also set up at `/System/Library/Frameworks/JavaVM.framework`.
+Let's call this framework Java.
+If Java 6 is installed using [the Apple package](https://support.apple.com/kb/DL1572), it is still installed as framework Java, at `/System/Library/Frameworks/JavaVM.framework`.
+This is for legacy Java 6 only.
+Newer versions of Java, Java 7 and 8, are from Oracle and are not at system frameworks any more.
 3. `/usr/libexec/java_home` is where the Java home is read.
 For example,

   ```bash